• Menu

 Yoga… or Tantra?
 What’s’ the difference?
 Photo Credit Pete Longworth

-Before I share, from my own direct experience, on this question, it’s useful to examine the question itself – which is a question people often ask me.
+Before I share on Yoga and Tantra, from my own direct experience, on this question, it’s useful to examine the question itself – which is a question people often ask me.

 However as both Yoga and Tantra are concepts, they are not necessarily separate from each other.